-Allied Health • Nursing • Automotive Technology • Manufacturing • Business Management • Office and Accounting Technologies • Early Childhood Education • Welding
+- Allied Health

+- Nursing

+- Automotive Technology

+- Manufacturing

+- Business Management

+- Office and Accounting Technologies

+- Early Childhood Education

+- Welding

 Eligibility requirements include enrollment in one of the listed pathways; have lived in Washington State for at least 12 months; eligibility to work in the U.S.; and family income at or below 200% of the federal poverty level.
-Applications are available in the Mount Vernon Workforce Grants office located in Lewis Hall room 116; for more information please call 360.416.7971
+Applications are available in the Student Success Center located in Lewis Hall room 116; for more information please call 360.416.7971.